PSRJ1719/hello-world/README.md

 ## Conclusion

+I ‘m Gordon, a graduate student currently pursuing a degree in CIS.
+I have a strong interest in ITPM.
+I bring several years of work experience in the IT field, having worked as a SDE, QA, and BA.
+I also had the privilege of serving as a TA for Professor Wong in the context of PPPM, as well as a RA for Professor Kanabar in the field of ITPM.
+In my leisure time, I enjoy watching movies, reading books, traveling, investing, and gaming.
 I am delighted to have the opportunity to get to know everyone.